Imagine that you’ve been asked to distill 2016 down to one word. Do you remember what was going on then?

 Recently, author, Bud Ahlheim, referred to this in a piece he wrote for Pulpit & Pen (an online blog):

-After surviving the worst political season in memory, what word could that possibly be?
+In 2016, after surviving the worst political season in history, what word could best describe the year?

 Are you ready?
 It is: Post-truth